 The English is named after the English grandmaster Howard Staunton.
 He played it 1843 in his match with Saint-Amant and in the first international tournament in London 1851.
 Howard Staunton researched and developed this opening and played it on a regular basis.

-English is a very flexible opening which can transpose into other openings like Queens-Gambit, Gruenfeld and Kings-Indian.
+The English is a very flexible chess opening which can transpose into other openings like the Queens-Gambit, Gruenfeld and Kings-Indian.

 With his first move 1.c4 White controls the center square d5.
 The English chess opening is solid and has a good reputation.
 It was played in various world championship matches by Botvinnik, Bobby Fischer, Karpov and Kasparov.
 Nowadays it is quite popular and often played.